 - Did I read this in another significant text?

 - What does this text have to do with the world at large?

 Having these three key questions in mind will help students take their reading comprehension and understanding of concepts to the next level.

-None of these study skills for elementary students will work if learners don’t have the appropriate mindset.
+None of these study skills will work effectively if students don’t have the appropriate mindset.